verdantco/spring-component-test-harness/README.md

 ### Automatically instantiating TestContainer infrastructure
 `spring-boot-test-harness` detects infrastructure via associated beans during post-processing.

-**Databases** associated w/ JPA are detected via the `DataSourceProperties` bean, and the initialization script is loaded from the classpath resource location `sql/${dataSourceProperties.name}.sql`

-Supported JDBC Drivers:
-- PostgreSQL

 ### `@ComponentTest`
 The `@ComponentTest` annotation indicates that a test class contains component tests.
 It serves as a point of for declaring class-level test data, as well as invoking the Spring Context via `@SpringBootTest`.
 Usage of this annotation imports all `TestExecutionListener` and `BeanPostProcessor` implementations compatible with the application.
 ```java